Starting a business online

 - Costs of returning an item.

-The Data Protection Act 1998: Designed to protect personal data stored on computers and laptops etc, into an organised system where it is safe.
-You can find more information on the Government website about the types of regulations that affect starting an online businesses in the UK.
+The Data Protection Act 1998: Is designed to protect personal data stored on computers and laptops etc., into an organised system where it is safe.
+You can find more information on the Government website about the types of regulations that affect starting an online business in the UK.

-For example, you will need an official company address that needs to be the same as your registration location, where communication will be sent.
-Some people choose their accountant’s address or sign up for a ‘virtual office’ that will deal with post for you and looks more professional.
-Speak to us if you would like to us to set up a registered office address and mail forwarding service.
+For example, you will need an official company address to be the same as your registration location, where you will be sent communication.
+Some people choose their accountant’s address or sign up for a ‘virtual office’ that will deal with the post for you and looks more professional.
+Speak to us if you would like us to set up a registered office address and mail forwarding service.

 Cost of starting an online business

 The costs you need to consider for your online business will vary depending on the type of business you are starting and the scale of it.
 Here are some of the costs you will need to consider when starting your online business in the UK: